-Today, in Celebrating Calvary's History P3, we want to remind ourselves that we were meant to do life together with one another and with the Triune God.
+In Part 3, we reminded ourselves that we were meant to do life together with one another and with the Triune God.
+We considered the outcomes of community.
+And, we talked about the vision God has for Greater in Houston.